Murder of Vicente Bermúdez Zacarías: Possible motives and leads

 Two weeks before he was killed, Bermúdez Zacarías reached out to the Metepec municipal police for help and told them that he suspected that someone was following him.
 He also told this to Manuel Delgadillo Aguiñaga, one of his coworkers.
 After the murder, his coworker told investigators that Bermúdez Zacarías saw two suspicious men on a motorcycle one day in his neighborhood when he was coming back home from work.
 Bermúdez Zacarías decided to turn around in his car and drive away.
 Minutes later, he arrived home escorted by a Metepec police car.
 Despite fearing for his life, Bermúdez Zacarías did not officially ask for any sort of security measures or protection, and continued his daily activities as usual.
 According to his family, Bermúdez Zacarías never told them about this incident or that he faced any work-related death threats.

 His murder is currently unsolved, but initial suspicions led investigators to the high-profile organized crime cases he handled.
 According to a former Drug Enforcement Administration (DEA) chief agent, two insider sources within Mexico's security agencies believe that El Chapo was behind Bermúdez Zacarías' murder.
 This line of investigation considers that El Chapo was dissatisfied with the way Bermúdez Zacarías managed the extradition process against him.
 They believe that after Bermúdez Zacarías suspended El Chapo's extradition to the U.S. in May 2016, El Chapo considered that Bermúdez Zacarías was putting him in danger by keeping him in a Mexican prison.
 Investigators alleged that El Chapo was pushing for his extradition because he feared for his life in Mexico because the government could not afford to have him escape from prison a third time.
 The former DEA chief agent stated that his sources told him that Bermúdez Zacarías received death threats a few days before he was killed.
 It remains unclear to investigators if there is any connection between the murder and the high-profile cases over which he presided.
-The perpetrators remain at large.